ansible/awx-operator/README.md

 ## Get Involved

 We welcome your feedback and ideas.
-The AWX operator uses the same mailing list and IRC chanel as AWX itself.
+The AWX operator uses the same mailing list and IRC channel as AWX itself.
 Here's how to reach us with feedback and questions:

 - Join the `#ansible-awx` channel on irc.libera.chat
 - Join the [mailing list](https://groups.google.com/forum/#!forum/awx-project)